junegunn/vim-easy-align/README.md

 ### Non-interactive mode

-Instead of going into the interactive mode, you can instead type in arguments to `:EasyAlign` command.
+Instead of going into the interactive mode, you can type in arguments to `:EasyAlign` command.
 In non-interactive mode, you can even use arbitrary regular expressions.